Start/Know

 Essential purpose: quality decision

-By knowing and understanding the resource/tool better, you can decide about it with greater confidence and do not run the risk of losing a good opportunity because you have superficial, incomplete or distorted information.
+By knowing and understanding the resource/tool better, you can make decisions about it with greater confidence and don’t run the risk of losing a good opportunity because you have superficial, incomplete or distorted information.

 Starting out can also prevent you from investing time, effort, perhaps money in something that will not bring you enough benefits or advantages, as seems to happen so often.